geerlingguy/pi-webcam/README.md

   1. Make sure you have [Ansible installed](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) on your computer.
   1. Flash the latest Raspberry Pi OS a microSD card.
 Make sure you added an `ssh` file to the boot volume so SSH is enabled on first boot.
   1. Once Raspbian is loaded on the card and you have the `ssh` file in the boot volume, insert the card in your Pi, and plug in your Pi to boot it up.
   1. Make sure you can log into the Pi via SSH.
 Ideally, add your SSH key to the Pi using `ssh-copy-id`.
-If you don't, make sure to add the `-k` parameter to the `ansible-playbook` command later.
+If you don't, make sure to add the `-k` parameter to the `ansible-playbook` command later so you can enter the SSH password.
   1. Clone or download this repository to your computer.
   1. Use the ssh inventory file: `cp inventory-ssh.example inventory`
   1. Update the IP address in `inventory` to match the IP address or hostname of your Raspberry Pi.